 Applying the gruff and rebellious attitude of their homesteading predecessors, Alaskans have long-held liberal views on cannabis consumption.
 Today, recreational legalization has increased competition and therefore the quality of bud, and the general non-using public has very few detractors.

+The stereotype of the chilled-out Boulder hippie is one that you’re probably familiar with even if you don’t smoke and have never been to Boulder.
+Up here, in the rarified Mile High air, we don’t just smoke and kick back—we’re active, we’re outdoors, we’re incorporating a healthy amount of bud into the other parts of our lives.
 Hit up a ganja yoga class during your visit, treat yourself to acannabis-infused massage, try staying at a smoke-friendly hotel, or opt for a full-on Weed Tour if you’re ready to go all-out.
-This is Colorado cannabis culture at its finest… and in a much smaller, chiller package.
+This is Colorado cannabis culture at its finest… and in a much smaller, chiller, sunnier package.
 And if you want something bigger and wilder, Denver's just down the road. –Kastalia Medrano

-Visitors shouldn’t overlook the cultural opportunities—and many are even better when you’ve popped an edible.
+Visitors shouldn’t overlook DC’s cultural opportunities—and many are even better when you’ve popped an edible.
 Wander the grounds of Glenstone, an indoor-outdoor art museum dotted with pieces both trippy and thought-provoking; immerse yourself in the interactive digital installations at Artechouse; and feel like you’re flying by taking in a 3D IMAX movie at the National Air and Space Museum.
 After all, you came all this way.
 You might as well see what made the city famous. –Nevin Martell

 Las Vegas, Nevada